wieslawsoltes/Core2D/README.md

 * The project data is stored as `ProtoBuf` or `Json` in `zip` archives.
 * The image data is stored  as files in `zip` archives.
 * Project resources can be defined in `ProtoBuf`, `Json` or `Xaml` format.
-* `ProtoBuf` format is supported for imported and exported of resources.
+* `ProtoBuf` format is supported for imported and exported resources.
-* `Json` format is supported for imported and exported of resources.
+* `Json` format is supported for imported and exported resources.
-* `Xaml` format is supported for imported and exported of resources.
+* `Xaml` format is supported for imported and exported resources.
 * Database's records can be imported, exported and updated from `csv` file format.

 ## Supported Platforms